alaaddinerenn/navigation-app-dijkstras-algorithm/README.md

 You can check the report file for sample inputs and their outputs.
 Also, you can find the pseudocode for the **Dijkstra's Algorithm** and for the methods used in the program in the report.

 ## Features
-- **Fast:** Thanks to the **Dijkstra's Algorithm**, this program finds the best route faster than brute force approach.
+- **Fast:** Thanks to the **Dijkstra's Algorithm**, this program finds the best route faster than the brute force approach.

 - **Compatible For Your Graph:** You can use the program with different coordinates of cities and different connections, but you need to change the map also.

 - **Total Distance:** You can see the total distance and the cities on the path on the console.

-- **Visualization:** By using StdDraw library, cities and the route are drawn.
+- **Visualization:** By using the StdDraw library, cities and the routes are drawn.

 ## Getting Started

 ### Prerequisites
-Before starting, ensure that you have installed StdDraw library.
-Also, you need to have the input files in input-files folder.
+Before starting, ensure that you have installed the StdDraw library.
+Also, you need to have the input files in the input-files folder.

 ### Usage
-When the library are installed, you can start to use the program.
+When the library is installed, you can start to use the program.
 Give the coordinates of the cities and connection of cities in separate files as an input.
 Then, enter a starting city and a destination city.
 Finally, the program finds the best route and draws the map.